LiangzunFu/EMFiT/README.md

 # EMFiT

-The Results folder contains training results of the EMFiT model and its ablation studies, including loss, accuracy, etc.
+The Results folder contains the training and validation results of the EMFiT model and its ablation studies, including loss, accuracy, etc.

 The embryo_dataset_annotations_revise folder contains the cleaned annotation files of the dataset.